Teradata/stacki-wiki/wiki/Interacting/Stacki-Rest.md

 ## Installing Stacki REST API

 The Stacki REST API is distributed as a web service running as a Django Application.
-To install the API you will need to install the stacki-pro pallet.

-Refer to the [Stacki Pro Installation Guide](stacki-pro-install) for information about how to install the stacki-pro pallet.

-After the installation, the Stacki REST API is available.
+The Stacki REST API is available.
 By default, Stacki includes a webservice client, and creates admin credentials to help validate the API.

 ## Testing the ReST API

-Stacki-pro comes with a build in webservice client.
+Stacki comes with a build in webservice client.
 The webservice client is called **wsclient**.
 The webservice admin credentials are placed in `/root/stacki-ws.cred`